 Real Life Examples

 This is Dr. Joe Simon.
-This is one of the websites we built here.
-This is his About page, so we’re going to see here this story:
+This is one of the websites we built.
+This is his About page:

 If you’re like most physical therapists, I know you’re already working hard to help make people around you healthier, so this is what its customers want.
 Wise customers are physical therapists and they want the people around them healthier.